NREL/disco/docs/source/index.rst

   be economically interconnected to a given feeder.
 * Dynamic impact analysis, which is to dynamic hosting capacity analysis as snapshot impact analysis is to snapshot hosting capacity analyses.
-* Automated upgrade cost analysis, which involves automatically determine distribution system upgrades required to mitigate any voltage and thermal violations that exist on the feeder and then calculate the cost associated with those upgrades.
-This module current only considers traditional infrastructure upgrade options (reconductoring, upgrade transformers, installing voltage regulators and capacitor banks, and changing the controls or setpoints on voltage regulators and capacitor banks).

 DISCO analysis is based on power flow modeling with OpenDSS used as the simulation engine.
 PyDSS (https://nrel.github.io/PyDSS) is used to interface with OpenDSS